 - Interfaces: 17

 - Receipt Volume: 4.1 million

-The City of Seattle is a vibrant urban community of over 745,000 people, situated on the West Coast of the United States.
-The seaport city’s economic appeal, beautiful environment, and unique culture have created a thriving area often described as a “melting pot” of individuals from across the globe, leading it to be the fastest growing City in the nation.
+The City of Seattle is a vibrant urban community of over 745,000 people on the West Coast of the United States.
+The seaport city’s economic appeal, beautiful environment, and unique culture creates a thriving area often described as a “melting pot” of people from around the globe.
+This appeal leads Seattle to being fastest growing city in the nation.

-The City of Seattle’s population began exploding in the early 2000’s, with people of all ages flocking to the city for exciting career opportunities and a change in lifestyle.
-The city saw phenomenal growth, with a massive population increase of over 120,000 people between 2010 and 2017.
-Although the economy was taking off, the region was left with many challenges to overcome as a result of the unprecedented growth, each that proved costly.
+The City of Seattle’s population began exploding in the early 2000’s with people flocking to the city for exciting careers and lifestyle changes.
+The city experienced phenomenal growth, with a massive population increase of over 120,000 people between 2010 and 2017.
+Although the economy was taking off, the region was left with many challenges to overcome as a result of this unprecedented growth.
+Many of those challenges proved costly.

-When taking a deeper look into areas to maximize budget dollars to address their growth, the city realized their homegrown cashiering system was costly and relied heavily on IT support.
+When taking a deeper look to maximize budget dollars and address their growth, the city found their homegrown cashiering system was costly, relying heavily on IT support.
 Payment methods were evolving and their existing system couldn’t keep up.
 Seattle’s citizens expected online opportunities to conduct their business and, with the heightening of credit card incentive programs, credit card payments were at an all-time high.

 The City’s Goals

 The City of Seattle holds a strong vision of developing a single system to meet the needs of the entire enterprise.
 To simplify operations and improve their revenue management practices, they sought an Enterprise Revenue Management (ERM) hub to provide one place to handle, research and report all financials.